darkweak/souin/README.md

 Since it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm, or a kubernetes instance.
 It's RFC compatible, supporting Vary, request coalescing, stale cache-control and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234).
 It supports the newly written RFCs (currently in draft) [http-cache-groups](https://datatracker.ietf.org/doc/draft-nottingham-http-cache-groups/) and [http-invalidation](https://datatracker.ietf.org/doc/draft-nottingham-http-invalidation/).
-It also supports the [Cache-Status HTTP response header](https://www.rfc-editor.org/rfc/rfc9211) and the YKey group such as Varnish.
+It also supports the [Cache-Status HTTP response header](https://www.rfc-editor.org/rfc/rfc9211), the YKey group such as Varnish, the [Targeted HTTP Cache Control RFC](https://www.rfc-editor.org/rfc/rfc9213), .
 It supports the ESI tags, thanks to the [go-esi package](https://github.com/darkweak/go-esi).

+> [!WARNING]
+> Since `v1.7.0` Souin implements only one storage.
+If you need a specific storage you have to take it from [the storages repository](https://github.com/darkweak/storages) and add it either in your code, during the build otherwise.
+(e.g. with otter using caddy) You have to build your caddy module with the desired storage `xcaddy build --with github.com/darkweak/souin/plugins/caddy --with github.com/darkweak/storages/otter/caddy` and configure otter in your Caddyfile/JSON configuration file.
+See the [storages section](#storages) or the [documentation website about the storages](https://docs.souin.io/docs/storages).

 ## Configuration
 The configuration file is store at `/anywhere/configuration.yml`.
 You can supply your own as long as you use one of the minimal configurations below.